surendersampath/Firmware-Engineer-Task/README.md

 ## Usage - To run inside codespace.

 Open codespace from the main branch.
 It will take a moment to pull images and build for the first time.
-Command have been created withing VS code short cuts.
+Commands have been configured within VS code to build and run app/tests.

 ![image](https://github.com/user-attachments/assets/605a0e17-a949-42c1-9b98-bebdfe5ab478)